jetbalagtas/assignment-1-HTML-CSS/README.md

 ## Quick note from Jet

 This repo was originally inside another "TIYLessons" repo.
 It's still there.
 I just moved a copy of it to its own repo for easier discovery.
+Based on the old location, work was done Oct.
+7, 2015.
 This was our first assignment for our 12-week bootcamp.
+No other edits have been made except for this new README file, a new homework.json file, and renaming of the aboutMe.html file to index.html for easier serving.
+Thanks for checking it out!

 ## Description
 Our very own website!
 You've likely spent enough time navigating and visiting other websites, now it is time to craft one of your own.